 1. Are you searching for the right part of the citation?
 If the resource is a chapter in a book, you should try searching for the book title instead.

 2. Is the link to the resource broken on your course page?
 First, email your instructor to let them know.
 Chances are, others are having the same problem.
 Second, try looking for the resource in Library Search.

 3. Running into a paywall or otherwise unable to access a course reading?
 You can try to Interlibrary Loan it via this form.

 4. Is it a textbook or a required text for your course?
 We cannot provide this via Interlibrary Loan.
 (See the Borrowing From the Library section of this page.)

-Social Work and Children's Lit Librarian Stacy Collins explains the library website, including searching for articles.
+Former Social Work and Children's Lit Librarian Stacy Collins explains the library website, including searching for articles.
 Note that video starts at 4:50.